arduino/docs-content/content/hardware/04.pro/miscellaneous/wisgate-edge-lite-2/tutorials/getting-started/content.md

 ## Introduction

-This tutorial will show you how to get started with your Nicla Sense ME board and how it can be utilized by itself.
-It will showcase the boards IMU and other sensors to get readings which we can easily display.
-We will go through a basic sketch for the Nicla Sense ME and see the potential of the board.
+This tutorial will show you how to get started with your **WisGate Edge** gateway and how it can be utilized by itself.
+It will showcase the connection to **The Things Network<sup>TM</sup>.
+We will go through the local and online setup.

 ## Goals